chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/webview.md

 }
 ```

-> **Note**: If your extension targets a VS Code version prior to 1.74, you must explicitly list `onCommand:catCoding.start` in `activationEvents`.
+> **Note**: If your 插件 targets a Baosky version prior to 1.74, you must explicitly list `onCommand:catCoding.start` in `activationEvents`.

 Now let's implement the `catCoding.start` command.
-In our extension's main file, we register the `catCoding.start` command and use it to show a basic webview:
+In our 插件's main file, we register the `catCoding.start` command and use it to show a basic webview:

 ```ts
 import * as vscode from 'vscode';